TerryMooreII/angular-azure-mobile-service/README.md

 An AngularJS service for the Azure Mobile Service Client.

-This support simple and complex queries, inserts, updates, deletes, and login/logout.
+This support simple and complex queries, inserts, updates, deletes.
+Supports login and logout of Azure authentication identies such as google, twitter, facebook, and windows live.
+Also supports invoking your custom azure api calls.

-The login function currently stores the authentication token in the sessionStorage and will required users to reauthenticate if they close the page.
-This may get updated to use the angular $cookiestore in the future.

 Required dependancies